 To run a small business well, you need to face and address problems as soon as they appear, but some situations can take us by surprise, especially if we’re inexperienced business owners.
 This new franchisee is unsure how to approach a business partner – and, awkwardly, family member – who isn’t pulling their weight, and who doesn’t want to talk about it.
 Expert executive coach Soraya Shaw offers a few ways to tackle the situation…

-Soraya answers: “Reading between the lines of your question, there seem to me to be a few factors that stand out, and which may be having an impact on how you’re both running the company.
+Soraya answers: “Reading between the lines of your question, there seem to me to be a few factors that stand out, and which may be having an impact on how you’re both running the company and your business partnership.

 Often people avoid tasks that they don’t feel qualified to do – not that they don’t necessarily have the skills to do.
 From what you are saying about her turning up late and not focusing on the crucial next steps, does she feel out of her depth?
 Often when we focus on low priority stuff, as you put it, we are staying in our comfort zone as many people fear taking on work that they may not be sure about or lack the confidence to do.
 Is this something you need to talk through with her, or does she just need her confidence building?